JoshDoody/joshdoody.github.io/_posts/2016-06-07-5-things-you-should-know-before-you-apply-for-a-job.md

 ## 4. You're telling a story about how the company will be better if you're a part of it

 This is your interview strategy, which follows directly from the previous point.
-You should be constantly demonstrating how your skillset and experience are vaulable to the company and will make it better.
+You should be constantly demonstrating how your skillset and experience are valuable to the company and will make it better.
 This is a shift for the typical interviewer whose goal is often something like "I don't want to screw this up." or "I hope they like me."

 This is a nice strategy, but how about some tactics?